gauravtamhan/chat-app-frontend/README.md

 # Chat Application - Frontend

 This project showcases the UI interface of a chat application.
+A live version of the project can be viewed [here](https://chat-app-frontend-xi-sepia.vercel.app/).

 ![Chat App Screenshot](screenshot/hero.png 'Chat App Screenshot')